ProgrammerAL/Presentations-2023/boston-code-camp-35/practical-pulumi/presentation.md

 ---

+# Automation API

+- API to run Pulumi outside of console
+  - Don't have to use `pulumi up`
+- Common Use CAses: CI/CD or internal portal

+---

 # Concept: Deploy App with Pulumi

+- Can also deploy app when deploying cloud infra with Pulumi
-- Pros:
+  - Totally your choice
-  - Less code
+- Same amount of dependencies
-- Cons:
+- If together
+  - Can set app config values with Pulumi
-  - More Complex
+- If separate
+  - Can use Automation API to set app config values

 ---

-# Automation API

----

 # Automated Testing

 - Unit Tests
+  - API can be mocked in code to let unit tests run
+  - Useful if your Pulumi code has custom logic
 - Automation Tests
+  - Probably more useful overall

 ---